 Preserving theme settings in your child theme

 Child themes can save the day.
 You can use them to make code changes and ensure they will work when you need to update your theme.
-We have included a premade child theme for most of our themes so you can easily install them.
-But, what if you missed this step, or you need to handle a certain case when you have to create a child theme after having already set up your parent one.
-WordPress will identify your child theme as a new theme, so you will need to redo all your customizer changes.
+We have included a premade child theme for most of our themes so you can easily install them, but what if you missed this step, or you need to handle a certain case where you have to create a child theme after having already set up your parent one.
+WordPress will identify your child theme as a new theme, so you will need to redo all your Customizer changes.
 This is a time-consuming procedure you can avoid using the Customizer Import Export plugin

 Using this plugin you can easily migrate your Customizer Settings from one installation to another, and not only from a parent to a child theme.
 This is quite convenient because you can quickly make a change to your staging or local installation and then import it to your production site!

 You can install the Customizer Export/Import plugin either via the WordPress plugin repository Plugins > Add New, or by uploading the plugin manually your /plugins/ folder.